pgitox/botterino/README.md

 Rounds are kept in the 'rounds/rounds.yaml' file, see 'sample.yaml' for some examples

 #### Steps
-1. Add round(s) to 'rounds/rounds.yaml'
+1. Add round(s) to 'botterino-config/rounds/rounds.yaml'
 2. Open a terminal or command prompt and type `python -m botterino`
     1. Then all you have to do is win.
-Unil you win, botterino will do nothing
+Until you win, botterino will do nothing
     2. When you win, the top round in rounds.yaml is posted as soon as you are approved to host

 Any new rounds added to 'botterino-config/rounds/rounds.yaml' while the app is running will automatically be added to the queue, no need to restart.